-Middle School & Teen (MST) Program: (Ages 11-18 years) Offers comprehensive, supervised program options and affordable, quality, predictable services that are easily accessible for eligible youth in grades 7 through 12 (may include 6th grade depending on local school configuration) who are generally 11 - 18 years of age.
+Middle School & Teen (MST) Program: Offers comprehensive, supervised program options and affordable, quality, predictable services that are easily accessible for eligible youth in grades 6 through 12 (a 7th grade starting requirement applies at some installations) who are generally 11 - 18 years of age.
+Completion of 5th grade does not afford eligibility.
+Youth are not able to attend the MST Program until after the completion of their first day of 6th grade.
 This is achieved through a comprehensive Youth Program Framework consisting of the five service areas.
-Through formal partnership agreements with several nationally-recognized youth-serving organizations, such as

-United States Department of Agriculture (USDA), 4-H and Boys & Girls Clubs of America (BGCA), youth have access to programs, standardized curricultums, special events, camps, scholarships, etc., no matter where they live.
+Through formal partnership agreements with several nationally-recognized youth-serving organizations, such as United States Department of Agriculture (USDA), 4-H and Boys & Girls Clubs of America (BGCA), youth have access to programs, standardized curriculums, special events, camps, scholarships, etc., no matter where they live.
 Supervision and programming is provided by trained staff and operations are subject to DoD Certification.